aaronsherwood/artintel/getting_started.md

 ### Posting Assignments
 Add links every week for your reading responses and documentation for production assignments by editing the _studentwork_spring2018.md_ in your master branch.
 - _IMPORTANT:_ Before adding links to that file, merge from upstream to master to avoid merge conflicts:
-  - `git checkout master`
+  - `git rebase upstream master`
-  - `git fetch upstream`
-  - `git merge upstream/master`
 - Then, include your link(s) in the _studentwork_spring2018.md_ file (make sure you're on master).
 It might be easier to do this step online, rather then locally.
 - Make a pull request to me (on your master branch) via github.com, to add your links into the original mark down file on my github.
-- Pull from your master branch online to your local repo:
+- Pull from your master branch online to your local master:
   - `git pull origin master`

 The link(s) each week included on the main studentwork page should be just one master link per assignment/reading/etc. The page the master link leads to should contain all your descriptions/audio/video/pictures/responses/links/etc.